Home | The Boat | First Mate | Admiral | Guestbook

 After rinsing thoroughly with fresh water the finger was still bleeding a lot.

-Last year I bought the Styptic powder for Skipper.
+Last year I bought Styptic

 Marketed for dog, cat and bird owners, Remedy and Recovery's Styptic Powder is designed to immediately stop bleeding.
 I decided to see if it would be effective on people.